-This session maps the genealogy, tools and applications of Intercultural
+Marika's session maps the genealogy, tools, and applications of Intercultural

 Understanding in my teaching, and offers examples to approach the processes of

 academic and artistic skill development within this framework.
-This session also
+The session also

 articulates Intercultural Understanding as a useful tool for teachers to deepen their

 own understanding of the range of students’ responses to the class material and to